bkeepers/qu/README.md

 If you find what looks like a bug:

-1. Search the [mailing list](http://groups.google.com/group/qu-users) to see if anyone else had the same issue.
-2. Check the [GitHub issue tracker](http://github.com/bkeepers/qu/issues/) to see if anyone else has reported issue.
+1. Search the [issues on GitHub](http://github.com/bkeepers/qu/issues/) to see if anyone else has reported issue.
-3. If you don't see anything, create an issue with information on how to reproduce it.
+2. If you don't see anything, create an issue with information on how to reproduce it.

 If you want to contribute an enhancement or a fix: